-Mainly, the country was ripe for revolt and the scene had long been set for the events to follow.
+But this tax was just the final straw: the country was ripe for revolt and the scene had long been set for the events to follow.

 The poor were starving to death on the streets of Paris.
 In the royal palace, the king’s breakfast consisted of 4 chops, a full chicken, six poached eggs and a slice of ham, washed down with a bottle and a half of champagne.
 The French Aristocracy, the most spoilt and wealthy in Europe, played, whilst the poor, the starving, the sick, and the tired, became more and more resentful.

 When new controller general of finance, Charles De Calonne, suggested that France begin taxing the previously exempt Nobility, they refused.

 Out of the three different tax paying groups or ‘estates’ of the French population, two of them, the Clergy and the Nobility, were tax-exempt.
 The third and by far the largest ‘estate’ the ‘commons’, consisted of the general French public.

 Representants of this group set themselves up as the sovereign National Assembly.
 Disputes and skirmishes started to break out.
 Some members of the first two estates joined this new, revolutionary National Assembly, sensing the way the wind was blowing.

 It was this National Assembly that encouraged its members to show their discontent in different ways, one of them being the storming of the Bastille (from old French bastide, meaning fortress and the Provençal ‘bastida’ meaning built) in Paris.